AiJared/Python-RoadMap/OOP/OOP_Readme.md

     total += entry

 We implement many of the behaviors by trivially invoking a similar behavior on the underlying list of coordinates.
 However, our implementation of __add__ is customized.
 Assuming the two operands are vectors with the same length, this method creates a new vector and sets the coordinates of the new vector to be equal to the respective sum of the operands' elements.

+It is important to note that the class definition automatically supports the syntax u = v + [5, 3, 10, -2, 1], resulting in a new vecotr that is **element-by-element** "sum" of the first vector and the list instance.
+This is a result of Python's **Polymorphism**.